-We expect to have the above procedures completed and to release our Independent Auditor's Report on June 29, 2022.
+We expect to have the above procedures completed and to release our Independent Auditor's Report on June 28, 2023.

-Unless unforeseen complications arise, our Independent Auditor's Report will provide an unmodified opinion to the members of Council of the Municipality.
+Unless unforeseen complications arise, our Independent Auditor's Report will provide an unmodified opinion to the members of the City.
+A draft copy of our proposed Independent Auditor's Report has been included with this report.
 The matters disclosed in the Independent Auditor's Report are discussed further in the relevant sections of the Report.